jobbrIO/docs/use/restApi.md

 ```

 #### Update a Trigger
-In the rare cases you'll need to update a trigger before the job run has actually started, there is an endpoint for Patching existing triggers of a job
+In the rare cases you'll need to update a trigger before the job run has actually started, there is an endpoint for patching existing triggers of a job

 Schema: `http://localhost:8765/api/jobs/[jobId]/triggers/[triggerId]` where:
 * `jobId` : Internal Id of the Job (**Required**)